Magnetic correlations in the $SU(3)$ triangular-lattice $t$-$J$ model at finite doping

+We also perform fully symmetrized optimizations, which require averaging the determinants in Eq.~\eqref{eq:rotsym}, and are therefore computationally more expensive, as well as complicate the optimization for larger systems.
+While the optimized $m_3=1,2$ states have slightly lower energies, for large systems all three sectors agree within sampling error, see SM~\cite{SM} for details.
+As a next step, further studies at finite doping will be necessary to determine the nature of a potential superconducting ground state in this regime.
+However, the clear result in the $3\times3$ system together with the suggestive data of the projection from the unsymmetrized sector presents a strong indication of a non-s-wave pairing symmetry. \\

 \textbf{Discussion and Outlook.} In this work, we have investigated finite doping in the $SU(3)$ $t$-$J$ model on the triangular lattice.
 Owing to its tripartite structure, the triangular lattice with $SU(3)$-symmetric interactions exhibits a close analogy to the much-studied $SU(2)$ bipartite square lattice.
-While on the square lattice the $SU(3)$ $t$-$J$ model remains hard to access numerically at finite doping due to geometric frustration, the triangular geometry avoids this frustration and allows to study how the well-known $SU(2)$ physics extends to $SU(3)$ and higher connectivity.
 We introduced a three-flavor extension of Gutzwiller-projected hidden fermion determinant states (G-HFDS), which allows us to explore the full doping range of the $SU(3)$ triangular lattice $t$-$J$ model on system sizes up to $9\times9$ lattice sites with fully periodic boundary conditions.
 We analyzed two- and three-point magnetic correlations formulated in terms of the Cartan generators $\lambda_3$ and $\lambda_8$ of the $SU(3)$ group to probe the magnetic response and the nature of doped charge carriers.
 These observables can be directly probed in cold atom experiments~\cite{Buob_2024, Taie_2022, mongkolkiattichai2025quantumgasmicroscopythreeflavor} and reveal strong analogies with their counterparts on the $SU(2)$ square lattice, supporting our claim of a close correspondence between the two models.